Udaykir02/GDP_Group-3/Payments.md

 ### Steps for Integration:
 1. **Payment Gateway Integration**: Incorporate a reliable payment gateway that supports credit card transactions.
 Popular options include Square, PayPal, and Stripe.
 2. **Checkout Process**: Offer customers the option to pay with a credit card during the checkout process.
 Provide a user-friendly interface where they can securely input their credit card details.
+3. **Security Measures**: Implement robust security measures to protect customers' sensitive credit card information.
+Utilize encryption and adhere to Payment Card Industry Data Security Standard (PCI DSS) compliance to safeguard data.
+4. **Authorization and Verification**: Develop a system for authorizing and verifying credit card transactions in real-time.
+This ensures that the customer's credit card has sufficient funds and is valid for the transaction.

 ## Stripe React Native SDK